DES-Lab/AALpy/README.md

 configuration, you can start learning automata.

-Whether you work with regular languages, or you want to learn models of reactive systems, AALpy supports a wide range of modelling formalisms including deterministic, non-deterministic, and stochastic automata.
+Whether you work with regular languages, or you want to learn models of reactive systems, AALpy supports a wide range of modeling formalisms including deterministic, non-deterministic, and stochastic automata.
 You can use it to learn **deterministic finite automata**, **Moore machines**, and **Mealy machines** of deterministic systems.